python/devguide/developers.rst

 Permissions History
 -------------------

+- Nadeem Vawda was given push privileges on Apr 10 2011 by GFB, for general contributions, on recommendation by Antoine Pitrou.

 - Carl Friedrich Bolz was given push privileges on Mar 21 2011 by BAC, for stdlib compatibility work for PyPy.